New York Nemesis

 The New York Nemesis were a women's tackle football team playing out of the Capital District of New York.
 It was a member of the Independent Women's Football League (IWFL), a league with over 30 teams across the United States.
 The Nemesis played in the Northern Conference, with home games on the campus of Schenectady High School in Schenectady.

 The team was owned by ten year women's football veteran Carley Pesente, who is also a ranked professional boxer.
-She put together a strong management team led by GM Diane Wilkinson, and Alana Graziano Assistant GM and Team Delegate, both veteran's to the game of football.
+She put together a strong management team led by GM Diane Wilkinson, and Alana Graziano Assistant GM and Team Delegate, both veterans to the game of football.

-After the 2010 IWFL season and since then, nothing has ever been heard of the Nemesis.
+After the 2010, IWFL season and since then, nothing has ever been heard of the Nemesis.